Property Damage by Tenant In Illinois

 Landlords in Illinois frequently encounter tenant damage in their rental properties.
 It can range from minor wear and tear to significant property damage.

 Some of the most common types of tenant damage are holes in the walls, stained carpets, broken appliances, and damaged fixtures.
-It’s crucial for landlords to address damages as soon as possible to avoid costly and severe consequences.
+Landlords must address damages as soon as possible to avoid costly and severe consequences.

 This can be accomplished by conducting regular inspections, addressing any issues as soon as possible, and clearly defining tenants’ expectations for property maintenance and care in the lease agreement.
 Collecting a security deposit can cover potential damages during the tenant’s stay.